RasmusArnmark/mlops_project/reports/README.md

 >
 > Answer:

 We track several key metrics to assess the performance and progression of our models.
-Train accuracy provides an indication of how well the model is learning from the training data, showing us if it’s capturing the necessary patterns.
-Meanwhile, train loss helps us gauge how closely the model’s predictions match the actual values, and monitoring it ensures that the model is improving as expected.
+Train accuracy provides an indication of how well the model is learning from the training data, showing us if it's capturing the necessary patterns.
+Meanwhile, train loss helps us gauge how closely the model's predictions match the actual values, and monitoring it ensures that the model is improving as expected.

 Validation accuracy is important as it measures how well the model performs on new, unseen data, helping us verify that the model is not overfitting.
 It is the new unseen data we want our model to be good at predicting.
 Validation loss offers a similar view but in terms of the error made on the validation set, helping us detect potential overfitting.
 If the validation loss starts to behave differently from the training loss, it could signal that the model is overfitting.